JulianHalsey/ATM-Project/README.md

 <h1>ATM Project</h1>
-A program that contains the functionality of an ATM
+A program that contains the functionality of an ATM and all of its uses

 <br />
 <br />